-graphs • physics • plots • TikZ • Add tags Information and discussion about graphics, figures & tables in LaTeX documents.
+graphs • physics • plotting • TikZ • Add tags Information and discussion about graphics, figures & tables in LaTeX documents.

 How can one plot a Maxwell Distribution function in LaTeX?
 I want to make a similar graph like in this attached image file so that I can work on adding some more information on it with my document.
 Thanks.

 I suggest to use either pgf/tikZ or pst-plot (based on pstricks).
 You know the mathematical function for this distribution so that it should be no big deal to plot it and add annotations.

 Maxwell–Boltzmann distribution - Wikipedia, the free encyclopedia

 Explain "any" in this context.
 With the packages I suggested in my earlier reply you can plot smooth functions with at least one variable.
 With the pgfplots package that Torbjorn suggested you can also plot three-dimensional functions.
 The same applies to pst-3dplot.
 For more information about the capabilities of those packages please consult their manuals.
 Feel free to ask further questions along with a presentation of a serious approach you did on your own.

 By 'any' I mean complicated math expressions as well as simple functions and parametric curves too.

 Some of the environments in ps-3dplot don't work when I insert the codes into TeXworks.
 But it works in TeXnicCenter.
 I would like to make it work in TeXworks thx

 All applicable packages have been mentioned.
 Refer to their manuals to learn more about their capabilities.

 Due to its built-in PDF viewer TeXworks only supports compiler engines that directly produce PDF output.
 But PSTricks does not work with e. g.
 PDFLaTeX directly .
 So either include the auto-pst-pdf package or set the »pdf« option for the pstricks package.
 See the manual for details.
 You could also run XeLaTeX directly on PSTricks code.